FongMi/Nova/README.md

-# NextTV
+# Nova
-Rewrite TV using Jetpack Compose
+Nova app is rewrite TV using Jetpack Compose